PASDiff: Physics-Aware Semantic Guidance for Joint Real-World Low-Light Face Enhancement and Restoration: Related Work

 \subsection{Joint Restoration of Compound Degradation}

 Restoring images captured in unconstrained environments is highly challenging.
 We briefly review methods addressing individual degradations and recent attempts toward joint restoration.

-\textbf{Low-Light Image Enhancement.} Early approaches relied on Histogram Equalization or Retinex theory \cite{guo2016lime, jobson1997multiscale} to decompose reflectance and illumination.
+\textbf{Low-Light Image Enhancement.} Early approaches relied on Histogram Equalization or Retinex theory \cite{guo2016lime} to decompose reflectance and illumination.
 Deep learning methods \cite{wei2018deep, wu2022uretinex} integrated these physical models into neural networks, while unsupervised approaches like Zero-DCE \cite{guo2020zero} eliminated the need for paired data.
 Recently, generative methods such as LLFlow \cite{wang2022low} and GDP \cite{fei2023generative} have employed normalizing flows and diffusion priors to model complex light distributions.
-To improve efficiency, RetinexMamba \cite{bai2024retinexmamba} leverages State Space Models for long-range dependency modeling, and HVI \cite{yan2025hvi} introduces a hue-value-insensitive color space to reduce distortion.
+Furthermore, DLFN \cite{zhou2026diffusion} integrated diffusion models with Laplacian decomposition to balance noise suppression and detail preservation.
+To improve efficiency, RetinexMamba \cite{bai2024retinexmamba} leveraged State Space Models for long-range dependency modeling, and HVI \cite{yan2025hvi} introduced a hue-value-insensitive color space to reduce distortion.
 However, these methods operate on global statistics and lack specific awareness of facial semantics, often leading to over-smoothing or color artifacts on human faces.

-\textbf{Blind Face Restoration.} Blind Face Restoration (BFR) focuses on recovering facial details from degraded inputs.
-While early works used geometric priors \cite{chen2018fsrnet, kim2019progressive}, GAN-based methods like GFPGAN \cite{wang2021towards} and CodeFormer \cite{zhou2022towards} have become mainstream by leveraging pre-trained StyleGAN latent spaces or VQ-codebooks.
+\textbf{Blind Face Restoration.} Blind Face Restoration (BFR)~\cite{li2025survey} focuses on recovering facial details from degraded inputs.
+While early works used geometric priors \cite{chen2018fsrnet}, GAN-based methods like GFPGAN \cite{wang2021towards} and CodeFormer \cite{zhou2022towards} have become mainstream by leveraging pre-trained StyleGAN latent spaces or VQ-codebooks.
 More recently, diffusion-based models such as DiffBIR \cite{lin2024diffbir} have established strong baselines by decoupling degradation removal and generation.
-To accelerate inference, OSDFace \cite{wang2025osdface} utilizes a vector-quantized dictionary to achieve one-step restoration.
+To accelerate inference, OSDFace \cite{wang2025osdface} utilized a vector-quantized dictionary to achieve one-step restoration.
 Nevertheless, these models assume "normal" lighting; severe noise and uneven illumination in low-light conditions disrupt their feature extraction, causing structural deformation.